 To prepare the cookie:

 - In a large bowl or the bowl of a stand mixer, cream together the butter and brown sugar until fluffy, about 2 minutes.
 Add the honey and stir to combine.
 Stir in the egg and vanilla extract.
 Scrape the sides of the bowl and add the flour, baking soda, salt, and 1 teaspoon of cinnamon.
 The dough will be dry.
 Stir on low to combine and then use a small cookie scoop to scoop out 1” rounds of dough.
+Combine the sugar and remaining cinnamon in a small bowl.
+Roll each round of dough in the cinnamon sugar mixture.
 Use your thumb or the rounded bottom of a ¼ teaspoon to make little impressions into each cookie.
 Place the dough rounds on a sheet pan lined with parchment paper and cover with plastic wrap.
 Refrigerate for 1 hour.

 - Once ready to bake, preheat the oven to 350 and place the cookie dough balls 2” apart on multiple parchment-lined pans.
 Bake one at a time in the oven until the cookie edges are set, about 9 minutes.
 When you remove the pan from the oven, immediately use the back of the measuring spoon to make the thumbprint more defined, if needed.
 Allow to cool while you prepare the filling.